 “We’re really impressed with the way that it has broken down.
 It focuses on those competencies and the ethics in a way that is manageable.”

-The DSP-R is intended to recognize people who have entered the profession and desire to have careers in the field of community human services.
+The DSP-Registered (DSP-R) status is intended to recognize people who have entered the profession and desire to have careers in the field of community human services.
 It is not intended to be a credential for which NADSP prescribes or sanctions DSP competence.

 DSP Certification (DSP-I, DSP-II, DSP-III)